utilForever/CubbyFlow-v1/INSTALL.md

     contrib/download_prerequisites
     ```

-    NOTE: At this point, we can configure the build.
+4. At this point, we can configure the build.
 In order to keep the system clean, we will use /usr/local/gcc-7.1 for the installation folder and append the suffix -7.1 to the GCC compilers.
 You typically don’t want to mess the system’s default GCC because other packages may depend on this.

+    ```
+    cd ~
+    mkdir build && cd build
+    ../gcc-7.1.0/configure -v --build=x86_64-linux-gnu --host=x86_64-linux-gnu --target=x86_64-linux-gnu --prefix=/usr/local/gcc-7.1 --enable-checking=release --enable-languages=c,c++,fortran --disable-multilib --program-suffix=-7.1
+    ```

-4. We are ready to build GCC, you typically want to pass twice the number of your computer cores to the make command in order to speed up the build.
+5. We are ready to build GCC, you typically want to pass twice the number of your computer cores to the make command in order to speed up the build.
 I have a quad-core system, so I will use 8 parallel jobs to build GCC:

     ```
     make -j 8